richardtjornhammar/impetuous/README.md

 * High dimensional algnment code for aligning models to data.
 * An SVD based variant of the Distance Geometry algorithm.
 For going from relative to absolute coordinates.
 * A numpy implementation of Householder decomposition.
 * A matrix diagonalisation algorithm.
+(Native SVD algorithm that is slow)
 * A MultiFactorAnalysis class for on-the-fly fast evaluation of matrix to matrix relationships
 * Rank reduction for group expression methods.
 * Visualisation/JS plots via bokeh.